image

 R&Q recognizes that delivering long-term value to its shareholders relies on maintaining good relations with its wider stakeholders, both internal and external.
 Each Board decision has a different impact and relevance to each key stakeholder of the business, so having a good understanding of their priorities is important.
 We do this by building trust and long-term relations with our employees, debt investors, bankers, regulators and insurance partners.

 The Board engages directly with some stakeholders, principally our shareholders and employees.
-Engagement with stakeholders also takes place at different levels within the business and material issues are reported back to the Board or Board Committees, either informally by executive management or by regular written reports.
-The Board currently receives regular stakeholder reports on investor relations from the Chair, our People Strategy from the Chief Human Resources Officer and the Group’s regulatory supervision from the Group Head of Governance.
+Engagement with stakeholders also takes place at different levels within the business and material issues are reported back to the Board or Board Committees, either informally by the Leadership Team or by regular written reports.
+The Board currently receives regular stakeholder reports on investor relations from the Chair, our People Strategy from the Chief Human Resources Officer and the Group’s regulatory supervision from the Group Head of Compliance and Regulatory Affairs.
+Employees are invited to attend regular Town Hall events led by the Leadership Team.
+At the most recent Town Hall event, employees were given an opportunity to ask questions on the separation of the Accredited and R&Q Legacy businesses.

 Certain decisions require the Board to balance the different and sometimes competing interest of its key stakeholders in order to promote the long-term success of the Company.
-Examples include adopting a new Group Remuneration Policy, our efficiency and transformation programme Project Gateway and our Dividend Policy.
+Examples include the proposed separation of the Accredited and R&Q Legacy business which has been initiated to set each on a stronger footing to deliver profitable growth for shareholders and the efficiency and transformation programme.

 R&Q is committed to operating responsibly and our stakeholders have told us that they expect this of us.
 Having listened, the Board adopted Acting Responsibly as one of the Company’s strategic pillars and has initiated a new Group-wide ESG strategy which seeks to integrate ESG into everything we do.
-Our ESG journey is described in the Working responsibly section on pages 25 to 27 of our 2021 Annual Report.
+Our ESG journey is described in the Working Responsibly section on pages 18 to 24 of our 2022 Annual Report.

 4. Our Approach to Effective Risk Management

-The Board is responsible for determining the nature and extent of both the upside and downside risks that it is willing to take within the Group’s defined risk appetite in order to deliver the Group’s strategy.
-The Group’s core risk objectives seek to:
+The Board defines the Group's risk appetite and is responsible for determining the nature and extent of both the upside and downside risks that it is willing to take in order to deliver the Group's strategy.

-The principal risks and uncertainties affecting the Group and mitigating actions are set out on pages 22 to 24.
-These and other risk related matters are continually monitored by the Group’s risk function which reports regularly to the Board via the Group Risk and Compliance Committee.
+The principal risks and uncertainties affecting the Group and mitigating actions are set out on pages 25 to 27.
+These and other risk related matters are continually monitored by the Group’s Risk function which reports regularly to the Board via the Group Risk and Compliance Committee.

 Composition of the Board

-The Board is led by William Spiegel, the Executive Chair, whose role is to ensure that the Board is effective in its task of setting and implementing the Group’s direction and strategy.
-He promotes a culture of openness and debate facilitating constructive Board relations and the effective contribution of all Directors.
-As a full-time Executive Director, he is not considered to be independent.
+The Board is led by Jeff Hayman, Independent Non-Executive Chair, whose role is to provide strong and effective leadership of the Board, to ensure that the Board is effective in its task of setting and implementing the Group’s direction and strategy and to ensure the Board is structured effectively to observe the highest standards of integrity and corporate governance.
+Jeff was considered to be independent on his appointment.

-The Non-Executive Directors comprise Philip Barnes, Eamonn Flanagan and Jo Fox, who are all judged to be fully independent.
-They provide an external perspective, independent oversight and constructive challenge to the Executive Directors and leadership by using their broad range of experience and expertise.
+The Non-Executive Directors comprise Philip Barnes, Eamonn Flanagan, Jo Fox and Robert Legget, who are all judged to be independent.
+They provide an external perspective, independent oversight and constructive challenge to the Executive Directors and Senior Management Team by using their broad range of experience and expertise.
 All the Non-Executive Directors are able to commit the time necessary to fulfil their respective roles, including making themselves available at short notice when required.

-The Executive Directors on the Board are Alan Quilter, Chief Executive Officer, and Tom Solomon, Chief Financial Officer.
+There are three Executive Directors on the Board: William Spiegel, Group Chief Executive Officer, Alan Quilter, Group Head of Accredited, and Tom Solomon, Group Chief Financial Officer.
 They work full-time for the Company and are responsible for the day-to-day running of the Group’s businesses and the development and implementation of strategy and decisions made by the Board, and operational management of the Group.

 Board balance and independence